docusign/code-examples-php/README.md

    http://localhost:8080/example-public

-   to execute files on the /public folder of this example, then you must add a **redirect URI** to your integration key with the value
+   to execute files on the /public folder of this example, then you must add a redirect URI to your integration key with the value

    http://localhost:8080/example-public/index.php?page=ds_callback

 #### JWT (JSON Web Token) specifics:
-   You will need the **integration key** itself, an RSA private key, and the user ID (GUID) of the impersonated user.
+   You will need the integration key, an RSA private key, and the user ID (GUID) of the impersonated user.

    The private part of the RSA key pair must be copied over and stored in a private.key file in the top of your repo clone.

 ### Installation steps
-**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip steps 1, 4, and 6 below as they're automatically performed for you.**
+**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart) from the DocuSign Developer Center, skip items 1, 4, and 6 below as they're automatically performed for you.

 1. Download or clone the [code-examples-php](https://github.com/docusign/code-examples-php) repository.
-1. **`cd code-examples-php`** or **`cd <Quickstart_folder_name>`**
+1. Switch to the folder: `cd code-examples-php` or `cd <Quickstart_folder_name>`
-1. Run **`composer install`** to install the dependencies listed in the composer.json file.
+1. Run `composer install` to install the dependencies listed in the composer.json file.

-1. Create a new file `ds_config.php` (in the root folder) by using `ds_config_example.php` as your template.
+1. Create a new file ds_config.php (in the root folder) by using ds_config_example.php as your template.
 Update the integration key and other settings in the configuration file.

    **Note:** Protect your integration key and secret and/or RSA private key pair.
 You should ensure that the file ds_config.php will not be stored in your source code repository.

-1. **Configure your web server** to serve the files in the `/public` folder.
+1. Configure your web server to serve the files in the /public folder.
 For a simple web server setup, see the XAMPP/Apache web server instructions below.
 1. Update your integration key's settings to include a redirect URI for your installation of the example.
 See Prerequisites item 2 above for more information.
 1. Open a browser to http://localhost:8080/public.